obiwanjacobi/Zlang/docs/lexical/whitespace.md

 `iftrue` does not mean anything, while `if true` represents an `if` statement with a condition (`true`).
 The space separates the parts and makes them meaningful.

-Tabs are used to indent code and signal scope (see Indentation).

-> Set your editor to use tabs and not spaces.

 ## Indentation

 Z# uses whitespace -indents- to signal scope.
 Where a lot of languages use `{}` to declare a scope, Z# attempts to minimize noise and do away with those characters.